 Investment spruikers are to be avoided at all costs.
 I have heard of friends who literally paid hundreds of thousands of dollars for these seminars and years later were yet to make use of them.
 Spruikers will rarely ever help you look into your heart and mind to uncover the internal mechanisms that hold you back.
 They want your money and are oh-so-clever at getting it out of the pockets of trusting and financially gullible people.

-The craze of late has been free seminars on foreign exchange currency trading (or swaps, options etc) leading to weekends in Sydney or some other large capital city to learn the secrets of leverage in the currency markets.
+The craze around 2010 was free seminars on foreign exchange currency trading (or swaps, options etc) leading to weekends in Sydney or some other large capital city to learn the secrets of leverage in the currency markets.
 Once there the slick presentation will pander to your ego, with the sharks on the side suggesting that you are one of the special talented attendees who should think seriously about enrolling in the next level of training where the real secrets of making millions will be disclosed to an elite few.
 Boiler rooms like this will always be with us and sadly there will always be those greedy and gullible enough to keep these people in business.
-I know of one working class woman who has attended three of these retreats at a cost of some $30,000, and who has yet to trade a cent.
+I know of one working-class woman who has attended three of these retreats at a cost of some $30,000, and who has yet to trade a cent.

 3. FULL-FEE STOCK BROKERS

 In the good old days before the internet you had no choice but to use a real living broker to make any transactions on the stock market.
 Thank goodness that has changed.
 But back in the mid 1990’s, when I first dipped a toe in the stock market, I signed up with a reputable Brisbane-based broker.
 Fees were in the vicinity of 1-2% each way, so it was a costly business and each decision should have been made with a lot more homework than was typical of me or available in the financial press back then.
 Information was so scarce that you were utterly dependent on the broker to feed you whatever crumbs he knew from his network of contacts.
 The financial pros in the capital cities held all the aces and made all the money.